 Art in Phytopathology is a contest sponsored by the Graduate Student Committee and BASF and designed to showcase the artwork of students and members in the area of Phytopathology.
 The exhibit was started in 2002 and since its inception, hundreds of entries have been displayed.
-This past year at the 2013 Annual APS meeting, 30 works of art were entered into the competition ranging in media from crochet to digital imagery to hand-drawings.
-View all of the 2013 submissions.
+This past year at the 2014 APS-CPS Joint Meeting, 42 works of art were entered into the competition ranging in media from crochet to digital imagery to hand-drawings.
+View all of the 2014 submissions.

-The APS GSC would like to solicit submissions for the 2014 Art in Phytopathology contest!
+The APS GSC would like to solicit submissions for the 2015 Art in Phytopathology contest!
 All APS members are welcome to submit artwork, and graduate student participation is especially encouraged.
 Art in any medium is welcome, but all artwork is submitted in a digital format.
-The winners will be announced at the 2014 APS-CPS Joint Meeting in Minneapolis, Minnesota and awards will be distributed in September.
-Thank you BASF for funding this competition for six years in a row.
+The winners will be announced at the 2015 APS Annual Meeting in Pasadena, California and awards will be distributed in September.
+Thank you BASF for funding this competition for seven years in a row!